 Welsh Baccalaureate (core) will be recognised in our tariff offer.

 All applicants must have English and Mathematics at GCSE grade C or above, and must have evidence of recent academic study (within five years of commencement of the programme).
-Please note we will not be accepting Level 2 Key Skills/Functional Skills for 2014.
+Please note that we no longer accept Level 2 Key Skills/Functional Skills.

 Evidence of working with the public or within health care is also recommended.